CARRIXK/optimize/README.md

 ## Manual Testing

 This section documents the manual testing procedures used to validate the functionality, usability, responsiveness, and data management of the Optimize fitness application.
-Testing was performed manually across all core pages using a browser and developer tools.
-Each feature was tested based on defined expected outcomes.
+Testing was performed manually across all core pages with each feature being tested based on defined expected outcomes.
-                 |

 ### Manual Tests Cases - User Authentication